 Welcome to Fletcher!
-We are looking forward to meeting you this fall.
+We are looking forward to meeting you.
 To prepare you for our time together, we want to give you some details about the Professional Development Program (PDP).
-In addition, we know that some of you may have time this summer to begin reflecting upon your past experiences and thinking about your future careers.
+In addition, we know that some of you may have time before you arrive at Fletcher to begin reflecting upon your past experiences and thinking about your future careers.
 Ultimately, the earlier you begin your career search process while at Fletcher, the more success you’ll have in finding a satisfying position upon graduation.

 What is the PDP?
 The PDP introduces you to a portfolio of essential professional skills critical to finding satisfying international careers.
 Learning these skills gives you the tools you need professionally to succeed in the real world, as a complement to the rigorous academic preparation you get while at Fletcher.
 You will use this skill set to manage your international career search while at Fletcher, as well as post-Fletcher.